ppfeufer/adguard-filter-list/README.md

 | NextDNS Privacy - Windows | https://raw.githubusercontent.com/nextdns/metadata/master/privacy/native/windows |
 | NextDNS Privacy - Xiaomi | https://raw.githubusercontent.com/nextdns/metadata/master/privacy/native/xiaomi |
 | First-party trackers host list | https://hostfiles.frogeye.fr/firstparty-trackers-hosts.txt |

+## Do you curate the lists?

+Absolutely not.

+All these lists are considered 3rd party from my point of view.
+I have no influence over them at all.
+All I do is combine the lists I was using into one single list, so my list of blocklists isn't massive.
+(That was a lot of lists in one sentence ...)

 ## How often is this list updated?